DigitalPebble/digitalpebble.github.io/index.md

 finops-image: "/images/finops.png"
 finops-heading: FinOps
 finops-description: |-
-  FinOps is an *operational framework* and *cultural practice* which maximises the business value of cloud and technology, enables timely data-driven decision making and creates financial accountability through collaboration between engineering, finance and business teams.
+  FinOps is an *operational framework* and *cultural practice* which maximises the business value of cloud through collaboration between engineering, finance and business teams.
   As FinOps certified practitioners, we will help you *inform*, *optimise* and *operate* changes that will drive your cloud costs down, whether it is as a one-off review or longer term assistance with establishing a culture of FinOps within your organisation.

 about-bottom-image: "/images/julien-nioche.png"